 Occupational safety, health and injury management

 The Commissioner for Children and Young People and staff have a strong commitment to occupational safety and health and injury management.
-A monthly occupational safety and health report is a standing agenda item at the Corporate Executive meetings.
+An occupational safety and health report is a standing agenda item at the Corporate Executive meetings.

 - All staff are issued with the Occupational Safety and Health (OSH) policy and procedures during their induction process, and an officer conducts a one-to-one discussion on these procedures

 - The OSH policy is easily accessible for reference by staff at all times on the office’s document management system

 - All work stations have posters regarding office ergonomics and 10 easy office moves to remind staff about posture and movement

 - Health and safety issues are discussed at staff meetings as issues arise

 - Standing office desks have been provided to all staff who have requested them